 Annual Payroll and Withholding Update Part 1 of 5

-In 2018, Missouri employers will see a $0.15 minimum wage increase and a $0.01 increase for business miles.
+In 2019, Missouri employers will see a $0.75 minimum wage increase, while Illinois minimum wage remains $8.25.
 Mileage rate, minimum wage amounts and 401(k) limits and thresholds are outlined below in Part 1 of the Anders Annual Payroll and Withholding Update.

 Standard Mileage Rate

 The standard mileage rate for 2019 will be 58 cents per mile for business travel.
 The 2019 rate for medical travel and moving costs will be 20 cents per mile.
 The charitable mileage rate will remain at 14 cents per mile.

 The Missouri minimum wage will increase to $8.60 per hour in 2019.

 The Illinois minimum wage remains $8.25 per hour.